pedropiloto/node-solid-server/ldp-microservice/docker-image/README.md

 `./examples/docker-compose.simple.yml`

-Run solid-server directly on HTTPS port 443 without a proxy in between.
+Run ldp-web-server directly on HTTPS port 443 without a proxy in between.
 You will need to have your certificates ready and mount them into the container.

-#### Running solid behind nginx proxy
+#### Running ldp-web behind nginx proxy

 `./examples/docker-compose.nginx.yml`

-Run solid-server on port 8443 behind a nginx proxy on 443.
+Run ldp-web-server on port 8443 behind a nginx proxy on 443.
 You will need to setup an nginx container with letsencrypt companion [as described here](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion).

 When using nginx to proxy HTTPS connections to Solid you will need to specify HTTPS in the local service URI: